 Generally, medium to long-term tenures attract higher interest rates as compared to shorter tenures.

-For opening an FD, you have to invest the whole amount as whole.
-The higher the amount you invest, the more interest you will earn.
+For opening an FD, you have to invest the whole amount as a whole.
+Bulk deposits (above ₹2 Crore) may earn slightly better interest rates in some banks.

 Your age also plays a role in deciding the interest you will earn.
 Most banks offer 0.25% to 0.50% higher interest to senior citizens.
 Thus, if you are above the age of 60, you can get a higher interest rate.